Jim Pappin

-James Joseph Pappin (September 10, 1939 – June 29, 2022) was a Canadian professional ice hockey right winger who played 14 seasons in the National Hockey League (NHL).
+James Joseph Pappin (September 10, 1939 – June 29, 2022) was a Canadian professional ice hockey player who was a right winger for 14 seasons in the National Hockey League (NHL).
 He played for the Toronto Maple Leafs, Chicago Black Hawks, and the California Golden Seals/Cleveland Barons from 1963 to 1977.
 After retiring he worked as a scout for the Black Hawks, St. Louis Blues, and Anaheim Ducks, and briefly served as head coach of the Milwaukee Admirals.

 Pappin was signed by the Toronto Maple Leafs in 1960 and played for its Rochester Americans affiliate throughout his eight seasons with the franchise.
-He was part of Rochester's Calder Cup-winning sides in 1965, 1966, and 1968, and won the Stanley Cup with the Leafs in 1964 and 1967, scoring the Cup-winning goal in the latter championship series.
-After being traded to the Black Hawks, he had the best statistical season of his career in 1972–73 and reached two more Stanley Cup Finals in 1971 and 1973.
+He was part of Rochester's Calder Cup-winning sides in 1965, 1966, and 1968, and won the Stanley Cup with the Leafs in 1964 and 1967, scoring the Cup-winning goal in the latter championship series, which is currently the last Cup won by the team in franchise history.
+After being traded to the Black Hawks, he had the best statistical season of his career in 1972–73 and reached two more Stanley Cup Final series in 1971 and 1973.
 He later played for the Golden Seals/Barons before retiring in 1976.